 Whore of Babylon transforms the character into a demon with high attack power, but only when you have only one heart - AKA when you are near death. ??? does not have regular hearts, ever, therefore maintaining WoB always active.
 Makes sense, since he is a Dead Blue Baby, and therefore as close to death as possible.

-Look at the names of the playable characters: Isaac (a sacrifice to god), Judas (a traitor), Cain (a murderer), Magdelene (a whore), and Eve (the first sinner).
+Look at the names of the playable characters: Isaac (a sacrifice to god), Judas (a traitor), Cain (a murderer), Magdelene (a whore)note Mind you, that reputation is undeserved, but most people don't know otherwise, and Eve (the first sinner).
 Says a lot of what Mom thinks of her kids, doesn't it?

 That says more about what Isaac thinks of himself, given that the other characters are Isaac in various costumes...